Reddit's Appetite: Predicting User Engagement with Nutritional Content: Introduction

+We find that, even after controlling for post, user, or temporal features, posts featuring more nutrient-dense meals are positively associated with engagement.
+In particular, these posts are more likely to obtain comments and resonate with the community.
+In total, nutritional features improve the prediction performance of the baseline XGBoost models by almost 5\%, indicating a robust association between nutritional content and engagement in food-related posts.
+However, we find similar performance improvements (around 5\%) over the controls when using significant discriminative words appearing in the title such as ``cheese'', ``pizza'', or ``chocolate'', and even stronger performance gains (almost 17\%) when using visual features of the images included in the postings corroborating findings from previous studies \cite{lee_visual_2023}.
+Hence, our results suggest an intricate association between nutritional content, usage of popular meals in the titles, food visual appearance, and user engagement in food-related Reddit posts.

-Our work provides a deeper understanding of the driving factors behind user engagement, particularly in relation to the nutritional content of food.
-Moreover, the explainability of our models via SHAP values reveals the structure of posts, which resonate strongly with the users.
-This enables the design of more engaging online initiatives aimed at encouraging healthy eating habits.
+Our work provides a deeper understanding of factors associated with user engagement, particularly the nutritional content of food.
+Given the high obesity rates\footnote{\url{https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight}}, knowledge of how users interact with food content online is crucial.
+The explainability of our models via SHAP values reveals the structure of posts that receive high engagement rates.
+As a result, this enables the design of more engaging online initiatives aimed at encouraging healthy eating habits.
 In addition, our approach to calculating the nutritional content of a meal from just the textual description can be used in dietary education, helping people understand the nutritional profile of their meals.
-Beyond these applications, we demonstrate how large-scale analyses can unveil patterns of online user behavior.
-In addition, we publish all of our code and data \footnote{\url{https://github.com/gabrielaozegovic/Food-posts-engagement-analysis}}.
+Alongside promoting greater nutritional awareness, our research can potentially contribute to the broader societal effort to combat obesity and foster healthier online food discussions.
+In addition, we publish all of our code and data\footnote{\url{https://github.com/gabrielaozegovic/reddits-appetite}}.